Genxster1998/XPS9350-macOS/README.md

   `0x502` -> `0x1E` (GPU: -30 mV)
   `0x504` -> `01`   (Negative voltage for `0x502`)

-Remember, these values work for my specific machine, but might cause any other laptop to fail to boot! **Test with Intel XTU or ThrottleStop first!**
+Remember, these values work for my specific machine, but might cause any other laptop to fail to boot! **You should find out the suitable voltage offset for your laptop with Intel XTU or ThrottleStop first!**

 ## HiDPI
-For a fhd display, use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi)
+For a FHD display, use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi)

 ## Credits